ogunbrnc/PragmaticProgrammer/README.md

 * Postconditions: What the routine guarantees to do when called.
 * Class Invariants: A class ensures that this condition is always true for the caller.

 In summary, the routine ensures that postconditions and invariants will be completed when preconditions are provided by the caller.
 If not provided, an error may be thrown or the program may terminate.
-So have a clear idea of ​​what to accept and what to give in return at first.
+So have a clear idea of what to accept and what to give in return at first.

 **Tip 37: Design with Contracts**